top of page

 ZOOM CLASSES with RABBI GORDON

-History of Jewish Conflict -- Mondays, 9:00-10:15 AM
+History of Antisemitism -- Mondays, 9:00-10:15 AM

-Register here for Jewish History
+Register here for History of Antisemitism

 Each week we will look at the weekly Parashah from both the traditional rabbinic and often midrashic points of view as well as from the point of view of modern historians.
 Although we would love you to join us for all classes, as classes are formed through sharing, you can join the lesson for that week's reading.
 Recommended: the New JPS translation, but feel free to use any translation.